Unicommerce plans to add 800 warehouses this fiscal | Business

 - India

 Supply chain Saas technology platform Unicommerce on Monday said it is planning to add 800 warehouses to its network this fiscal amid the e-commerce boom in the country.
-The company is also mulling to come up with multiple new categories and business models.
+The expansion comes in the wake of companies coming up with multiple new categories and business models.
 The platform, currently, provides its warehousing management solutions to over 7,200 warehouses and managing more than 96 million stock-keeping units (SKUs) in various sectors, such as FMCG, beauty and wellness, fashion and accessories, and eyewear.

 Besides, the integrated order, inventory and warehouse management platform processes over 20 per cent of India's e-commerce volumes with over 1 million daily transactions and over USD 5 billion GMV annual run rate, as per the company. ''Over 8,000 warehouses will be leveraging Unicommerce's warehouse management platform by March 2023, while more than 7,200 warehouses are already live on it,'' the company said in a release.
 Companies have deployed Unicommerce's warehouse management solutions to manage and automate all the workflows of the warehouse from picking, packing, dispatch of goods as well as procurement of goods at the warehouse, it added.